devennn/devennn.github.io/_posts/2020-01-20-python-logging-module.md

 | Info     | logging.info()     |
 | Debug    | logging.debug()    |

-I usually use logging.info to confirm the flow of program, checking exit status and for other normal operation monitoring.
-I will put logging.debug at critical function entry to monitor the input and will only be activated if function is not outputing expected value.
-Logging.warning is used to monitor unexpected behavior and logging.critical is used to catch fatal that will make the program break or unable to continue.
+I usually use logging.info to confirm the flow of program, checking exit status and for other normal operation monitoring. logging.debug at critical function entry to monitor the input and will only be activated if function is not outputing expected value.
+Logging.warning is used to monitor unexpected behavior and logging.critical is used to catch fatal error that will make the program break or unable to continue.

 ### Setting up basic Logger